 When we first began noodling this over and wondered where we would go, we contemplated “Let’s just fly to Bangkok and go from there”.
 And every time it rains (and it has already rained a lot!), something doesn’t go quite right or something is ridiculously expensive, then this gets sung out by either one of us.

 It was Russia though that grabbed my imagination.
-Ever since the sixth form and Russian History, I’ve wanted to go to St Petersburg, and once we started talking about a trip through Russia it all fell into place for me.
+Ever since the sixth form and Russian History, I’ve wanted to go to St. Petersburg, and once we started talking about a trip through Russia it all fell into place for me.

 Promised wifi and a buffet car by GoRail, who operate the route from Tallinn to St Petersburg, we took no chances and stocked up on lunch from the supermarket at the station.
 I managed to throw the hot coffee all over the station floor, missing all present persons, myself included.

 Anxiety crept in as we rattled and rolled closer to the Russian border.
 Was the fact that my visa was on the facing page to the Mongolian visa going to be a problem?
-What happened if they didn’t let us in?
+What would happen if they didn’t let us in?
 Was this rain really going to follow us everywhere?

-And then, after a short stop at the Estonian border, over the river and we were there.
+And then, after a short stop at the Estonian border, over the river we were there.
 Russia.
 A bag check (open it up, pull out a few clothes, put them back in), a couple of border agents disappearing with passports and returning 20 minutes later with a migration card, a curt “Goodbye” and we were done.
 Trundling onwards into St Petersburg.